-Not everyone can afford to furnish their home or buy clothes.
+Not everyone can afford to furnish their home.

 The Free Goods Program collects new and used donations and then distributes them to Calgarians who need them – at no cost.